615 - 410 - 4422

 May 1, 2026 | Vision Problems

 These little adjustments could mean you’re developing presbyopia, a natural change in near vision that tends to show up after 40.
-This blog will explain what presbyopia is, why it happens, and how you can manage it.
+In this blog, we explain what presbyopia is, why it happens, and how our optometrists in Murfreesboro can help you manage vision changes.

 What is presbyopia?

-• Tired eyes after reading or focusing on objects up close
+• Tired or strained eyes after reading or other close-up tasks

 During the exam, our experienced eye doctors in Murfreesboro check:

-• Whether a prescription change could improve comfort
+• Whether a new prescription or another treatment could improve your vision and comfort

-This helps determine whether presbyopia is causing your near vision strain or if another issue may be affecting your focus.
+These tests help determine whether presbyopia is causing your symptoms or if another eye condition is affecting your ability to focus up close.

 How to treat presbyopia

-Once presbyopia is identified, there are several ways to improve close-up vision without disrupting daily life.
+Once presbyopia is identified, there are several options available to help improve near vision and make everyday tasks more comfortable without significantly disrupting your routine.

 Glasses for presbyopia